Year 1 Classroom Expectations and Routines for 2018

 Any absences from school must be covered with a signed, dated note once your child returns.
 When collecting children during school hours, you must first visit the office and sign your child out.
 This slip must be given to the class teacher.

 Any monetary payments for excursions etc. are now made through the office.
-Eftpos is available, or there is a drop box inside the office door.
+Eftpos is available, or there is a drop box outside the school office (billabong side).
 Please ensure permission slips and money are in a sealed envelope with your child’s name and LA number.

 Crunch and Sip